richafnu/Viva/Viva/engage/get-started-with-viva-engage/file-storage.md

 Viva Engage stores communities' attachments to posts in the community's SharePoint document library.
 It stores files in a subfolder named `Apps\Yammer` or `Apps\Viva Engage`.
 Members can open the community library in the Files tab, or select **Community resources > SharePoint library** on the Viva Engage right pane.
 From there, members can delete folders or files.

 Community admins can remove the navigation entry points to the library.
-You remove the **Files** tab and the **Community resources** link by taking the following steps:
+Take the following steps to remove the **Files** tab and the **Community resources** link:

-1. Select the `...` option in the bottom-right corner of the community header.
+1. Select the **...** option in the bottom-right corner of the community header.

 2. Select **Settings** and clear the **Community resources** checkbox.

 3. Clear the **Enable Files tab** checkbox.

+## File Handling in Viva Engage experiences

+You can work with file attachments in the following experiences:

+- The Viva Engage app
+- The Viva Engage web browser experience
+- The Viva Engage experience in Teams
+- The integrated Storyline in Teams

+Users of the integrated Storyline experience in Microsoft Teams, and in Teams' full Viva Engage experience, can attach files to their storyline posts.
+Teams places those files in a hidden filesystem.
+See [Storylines in Viva Engage](https://support.microsoft.com/en-us/topic/storylines-in-viva-engage-cba3c38e-77c6-4ee6-9d5d-6c20522b1fa0) for more information about Storyline features.

+Communities in all Viva Engage experiences (App, Web, and Teams) in all contexts support a **Files** tab and a Community resources module.
+Admins can enable or disable the **Files** tab and the Community resources module.

+The content, posts and settings you apply in Viva Engage also appear in all other Viva Engage contexts (App, web, and Teams).
+For example, if an Engage admin disables the **Files** tab for a community, that tab doesn't appear in the Web experience, the full Viva Engage Teams experience, or in the app.

 > [!NOTE]
-> Users of the Viva Engage experience in Microsoft Teams can't access or upload files in the storyline.
-It also doesn't offer a Files tab or a Community resources module.
+> If you make a post in your Storyline in the Viva Engage app, the same post appears in the Viva Engage web experience and in Teams.
+File attachments also do so.
+If you publish a post in the Storyline for Microsoft Teams, it also appears in the Viva Engage app and in the web experience.

 ## Guest access to files